TokenEngineeringCommunity/website/docs/academy-welcome.md

 **Curriculum Overview:**
 - Crypto-economic Systems
 - The Engineering Design Process
-- Introductions to Economics, Mathematics, Systems Theory, Simulations and Scientific Computing for Token Engineers
+- Introductions to Game Theory, Mathematics, Systems Theory, Simulations and Scientific Computing for Token Engineers
-- Selected examples of cryptoeconomic systems and components
 - Computer-aided, Token-based Governance

 **Fees:** free
-**Start Date:** Q3/2022
+**Start Date:** October 2022
+**Start Date:** Join a study group and get early access from September 12, 2022.
+We'll launch study groups during the TE events at BerlinBlockchainWeek (see above).
 **Duration:** Learn at your own pace and be ready for examination after around 4 months.
 **Find all details in this [overview](https://medium.com/tokenengineering/token-engineering-fundamentals-49b15b42fa5).**